-Russian forces cause alarm on Ukraine, amid Belarus violence
+Russian forces menace Ukraine, amid Belarus violence

 Article 4 entitles Nato members to call snap talks with allies.

-The last time it was invoked in Europe was when Russia invaded Ukraine and seized Crimea in 2014.
+The last time it was invoked in Europe was when Russia invaded Ukraine in 2014.

-Poland has already sent 15,000 soldiers to the border area.
-Ukraine has sent more than 8,500 to its Belarusian frontier in case the same happens there.
+Meanwhile, Poland has already sent 15,000 soldiers to the Belarus border area.
+Ukraine has sent more than 8,500 to its Belarusian frontier in case the same happened there.

-For his part, Belarus president Alexander Lukashenko dialled up war talk.
+And for his part, Belarus president Alexander Lukashenko dialled up his war talk.

-Weapons had been smuggled to the Polish border from Donbas for armed provocations, he said.
+Weapons had been smuggled to the Polish border from Donbas for false-flag attacks, he said.

-And Russia should install nuclear-capable 'Iskander' missiles in Belarus to counter Nato and Ukraine, he added in Russian magazine National Defence on Saturday.
+And Russia should install nuclear-capable 'Iskander' missiles in Belarus to counter Nato, he added in Russian magazine National Defence on Saturday.

 "I need several [Russian] divisions in the west and south, let them stand [there]," Lukashenko said.

-He denigrated international concern by playing ice hockey on TV the same day.
+He also denigrated international concern by playing ice hockey on TV the same day.

 Russia has denied the Ukraine troop build-up reports.

-Russian president Vladimir Putin also denied earlier Polish accusations he and Belraus had masterminded the border attacks together.
+Russian president Vladimir Putin also denied earlier Polish accusations he had masterminded the Belarus migrant skirmishes.

-And he offered an olive branch on Sunday by announcing he would put off Black Sea military drills.
+And he offered an olive branch on Sunday by putting off a Black Sea military drill.

-"Our defence ministry had a proposal to hold our own snap drills in those waters.
-But I believe that would be pointless and that there is no need to further add to tensions there," Putin said on TV.
+"There is no need to further add to tensions there," he said on TV.

-But for some observers, the Belarus and Ukraine threats were part of a coordinated Russian effort to destabilise its Western-allied neighbours.
+But Poland was not alone in seeing the Ukraine and Belarus threats as part of a coordinated Russian effort to destabilise its Western-allied neighbours.

-They were accompanied by a Russian squeeze on EU and Ukrainian gas supplies, Kostiantyn Yelisieiev, a former Ukrainian presidential aide and EU ambassador told EUobserver.
+The mixed-format attack was accompanied by a Russian squeeze on EU and Ukrainian gas supplies, Kostiantyn Yelisieiev, a former Ukrainian presidential aide and EU ambassador also told EUobserver.

 "The Kremlin's way of thinking is complex and dangerous.
 It is multidimensional," Yelisieiev said.